- Haley Adams Tattoo

 - San Francisco, CA

-I have dedicated my soul to tattooing since the age of 15.
-I started my apprenticeship at a shop based in IL and had hopes of owning a tattoo shop in San Francisco since I was just 16 years old.
-I owned my first shop in NC at the age of 19 kinda by accident with my buddy Brandon Thurston.
+I have dedicated myself to tattooing since the age of 15.
+I started my apprenticeship at a shop based in IL, I had hopes of owning a tattoo shop in San Francisco since I was just 16 years old.
+I owned my first shop in NC at the age of 19, kind of by accident.
 I moved to AZ from NC to be a little closer to California while I continued to work on advancing in tattooing.
 In 2013 I moved to San Francisco and eventually took over ownership of Castro Tattoo and made it the queer safe tattoo shop of my dreams.
 I have a wildly original style that includes realism and something far from; anything interesting, colorful, unique, and custom.

 Realism Tattoos San Francisco.
 Realistic tattoos San Francisco, color tattoo artist San Francisco.